jupiterhub/alj-java-challenge/readme.md

 # Next changes
 - use `DTO` to separate entity later from view layer
+- a simpler interface for `Page` wrapper.
+For the initial version I used as-is to save time.
 - caching was purposely not implemented as we want freshness of data.
 It's easy to implement via @Cacheable annotation
   - Ideally the authentication should be in an api gateway, including routing to different services
   - caching layer should be outside implemented using memcache/redis